-Perceptions of faculty educators regarding the importance of nontechnical competencies in veterinary graduates and the placement of nontechnical competency development in veterinary education at 5 North American veterinary medical institution.
-Mean ratings of importance were above neutral for all competencies and were highest for ethical, critical thinking, and interpersonal and intrapersonal competencies; development of these competencies was favored in pre-veterinary and veterinary training.
-Female faculty were more likely to place nontechnical competency development throughout the educational process (Lane and Grady Bogue, 2010).
-1.2.2. השכלה וטרינרית בישראל
+At five North American veterinary medical institutions, the perceptions held by faculty members regarding the importance of nontechnical competencies in veterinary graduates and the inclusion of nontechnical competency development in veterinary education were assessed.
+Mean ratings of importance were above neutral for all competencies.
+Ratings were highest for ethics, critical thinking, and interpersonal and intrapersonal skills.
+Development of these competencies was favored in pre-veterinary and veterinary training.
+Female faculty members were more likely to emphasize nontechnical competency development throughout the educational process (Lane and Grady Bogue, 2010).

+In the context of animal welfare issues, Knight (2010) notes that despite the growing public interest in animal welfare issues (Galon, 2009) and the public’s expectation that veterinarians will be competent in these matters, knowledge about animal welfare is not a requirement for admission in the way that these schools require other prerequisite courses.

+The European Directive of 1978 (European Directives, EEC 1027/78), which is still valid, requires the training of veterinarians in all branches of veterinary medicine.
+In contrast, veterinary schools in Western countries are beginning to implement the recommendations noted above.
+This change is reflected in the gradual transition to a curriculum that includes modular courses with elective tracks, so students can plan their future according to the wide range of specializations that have developed in the veterinary field (Karg, 2000; van Beukelen, 2003), and other factors such as the financial market (American National Academy of Science, 2011; Fernandes, 2005; Shimshoni, 2009).

+1.2.2 Veterinary education in Israel

-The Koret School of Veterinary Medicine (KSVM) of the Hebrew University of Jerusalem is the only establishment to form veterinarians in Israel.
-The School is a part of the Faculty of Agriculture of the Hebrew University of Jerusalem (HUJ).
-It was named the Koret School of Veterinary Medicine (KSVM) in honor of the Koret Foundation of San Francisco, its major benefactor.
-Since its establishment the school received academic help from abroad and substantial international funding, especially from the United States.
-The School strives to be a center of excellence and of reference for veterinary education and research in the entire Middle East region and inspires to be ranked among the very best veterinary schools in the World.
-The advisory committees advised in favor of a four-year curriculum similar to the US veterinary education system rather than following the European veterinary education system, based on a five- to six-year program.
+The Koret School of Veterinary Medicine (KSVM) is the only institute to train veterinarians in Israel.
+KSVM is part of the Faculty of Agriculture of the Hebrew University of Jerusalem (HUJ).
+It was named in honor of the Koret Foundation of San Francisco, its major benefactor.
+Since its establishment in 1985, the school has received academic and financial support from abroad, especially from the United States.
+KSVM strives to be a high-quality institute of veterinary education and research center in the Middle East, and aspires to be ranked among the top veterinary schools in the world.
+The advisory committees advised in favor of a four-year curriculum similar to that in the US veterinary education system, rather than following the European veterinary education system, based on a five- to six-year program.